Everything you need to know about Technical Diving

 + In rare and advanced cave diving, the tanks can even be unclipped to make the profile smaller and access smaller places.

-+ Sidemount tanks can be carried separately, making it easier to access remote areas or long paths to access the water.
++ Sidemount tanks can be carried separately, making accessing remote areas or long paths to access the water easier.

 + In Side Mount, the diver’s body has no rigid constraint, and the freedom of movement of the entire body is very comfortable.